AlexSat/previewgenerator/README.md

 # Preview Generator

 # CUSTOM CHANGES
-It is previewgenerator app with some additions: IT IS CHANGE preview behaviour.
+It is previewgenerator app with some additions: `IT IS CHANGE` preview behaviour.
-If there is no rendered preview, it is not trigger default preview system to generate it: just return 404 NOT_FOUND.
+If there is no rendered preview and total queued previews > threshold (queued_previews_threshold : int = 5 by default), it is not trigger default preview system to generate it: just return 404 NOT_FOUND.
-If there is rendered preview, it is not change default behaviour and allows to return and render preview.
+If there is rendered preview, it is not change default behaviour and allows to return and rendered preview.
-Motivation: In case of upload so many pictures you could to view pictures which haven't generated previews.
-In this case nextcloud try to generate all of these and use all of system memory.
+Motivation: In case of upload so many pictures you could try to view pictures which haven't generated previews.
+In this case nextcloud try to generate all of these and use all of system memory, which triggers OOM.
+Future can be configured with `queued_previews_threshold` : int setting in config.php and have default value 5.
-To enable/disable feature, set enable_generated_previews_only : bool parameter in sesttings to true(default)/false.
+To disable feature, set `queued_previews_threshold` parameter in sesttings to `0`.

 Nextcloud app that allows admins to pre-generate previews.
 The app listens to edit events and stores this information.
 Once a cron job is triggered it will start preview generation.
 This means that you can better utilize your system by pre-generating previews when your system is normally idle and thus putting less load on your machine when the requests are actually served.

-The app does not replace on demand preview generation so if a preview is requested before it is pre-generated it will still be shown.

 ## How to install